flanksource/docs/canary-checker/docs/scripting/cel.md

 ### .JSON

-The `JSON` method in CEL is used to convert a JSON formatted string into a map.
+`JSON` parses a string into an object

-Syntax:

-    jsonObjectString.JSON()

-Where:

-- `jsonObjectString` is the JSON formatted string representing a JSON object.

-Examples:

 ```javascript
 '{"name": "Alice", "age": 30}'.JSON();